PMP Exam Preparation (92 Blogs) Become a Certified Professional

 • The time estimated to complete these tasks.

-Based on these criteria, you can prioritize the tasks which have to be performed on priority.
+Based on these criteria, you can prioritize the tasks that have to be performed on priority.

-23. When you consider that your project is off track and what will be your steps to ensure that it finishes within the given timeline?
+23. When you consider that your project is off track, what are your steps to ensure that it finishes within the given timeline?

 To detect whether your project is on track or falling behind the agreed timeline, you must check the below pointers: